 is currently unopposed and Irma Corado (“My experiences as a first-generation, Guatemalan woman of color from a mixed-status family have greatly informed the lens through which I see the world.”) are running for the Democratic nomination.
 Also note that incumbent Republican John Cook has announced he is NOT seeking reelection to this position.

-Hunter Mill District Supervisor (Fairfax County; deep-blue district): Democrat Parker Messick (“As Supervisor, I plan to stop big development and bring your voices back into local government”), Shyamali Hauth (“Air Force veteran, an immigrant and a community organizer”), Laurie Dodd (“a child advocate attorney, representing neglected and abused children in juvenile court”) and Walter Alcorn are running;
+Hunter Mill District Supervisor (Fairfax County; deep-blue district): Democrat Parker Messick (“As Supervisor, I plan to stop big development and bring your voices back into local government”), Shyamali Hauth (“Air Force veteran, an immigrant and a community organizer”), Laurie Dodd (“a child advocate attorney, representing neglected and abused children in juvenile court”), Walter Alcorn and Maggie Parker are running;

 not sure if incumbent Supervisor Catherine Hudgins is NOT running for reelection , but I’ve heard that she might not.

-Providence District Supervisor (Fairfax County; deep-blue district): Democrats Erika Yalowitz, Dalia Palchik, Edythe Kelleher and Phillip A. Niedzielski-Eichner are running to replace Democratic incumbent Supervisor Linda Smyth, who announced on 12/4 that she will not be running for reelection.
+Providence District Supervisor (Fairfax County; deep-blue district): Democrats Erika Yalowitz, Dalia Palchik, Edythe Kelleher, Phillip A. Niedzielski-Eichner and Linh Hoang are running to replace Democratic incumbent Supervisor Linda Smyth, who announced on 12/4 that she will not be running for reelection.

 Springfield District Supervisor (Fairfax County; Tim Kaine carried this district by a 2:1 margin in November): Democrat Linda Sperling is challenging Republican incumbent Pat Herrity

-Lee District Supervisor (Fairfax County; solid-blue district, incumbent Jeff McKay running for Chair): Democrat Larysa Kautz (“a first generation American, an accomplished lawyer and a passionate disability rights advocate…currently serves as Chief of Staff to a large nonprofit that creates thousands of jobs annually for people with disabilities in Virginia, Maryland and DC”) is running, as is Rodney Lusk (“Longtime Fairfax County employee and civic activist…works as the national marketing director for the Fairfax County Economic Development Authority (FCEDA), a position he’s held since 2009”) and James Migliaccio (“Lifelong Virginia Democrat and longtime Lee District resident working for our community”).
+Lee District Supervisor (Fairfax County; solid-blue district, incumbent Jeff McKay running for Chair): Democrat Larysa Kautz (“a first generation American, an accomplished lawyer and a passionate disability rights advocate…currently serves as Chief of Staff to a large nonprofit that creates thousands of jobs annually for people with disabilities in Virginia, Maryland and DC”) is running, as is Rodney Lusk (“Longtime Fairfax County employee and civic activist…works as the national marketing director for the Fairfax County Economic Development Authority (FCEDA), a position he’s held since 2009”), James Migliaccio (“Lifelong Virginia Democrat and longtime Lee District resident working for our community”) and Kelly Hebron (“a lifelong progressive leader, activist and educator in Northern Virginia.”

 Loudoun County (County Board)